-Liz Atkin is an internationally acclaimed visual artist based in London.
-She has Compulsive Skin Picking, a complex physical and mental disorder, but confronts the condition through art.
-She reimagines the body-focused repetitive behaviour of skin picking into drawings, photographs, and performances.
-Liz is a mental health advocate and speaker, raising awareness for the disorder, and has exhibited her work in the UK, Australia, USA, Singapore and Japan.
-She has been a Bethlem Gallery artist since 2013.
+Liz Atkin is an artist and educator.
+She reimagines her Compulsive Skin Picking and anxiety into drawings, photographs and performances.
+Liz is a mental health advocate and raises awareness for the disorder around the world.
+She has exhibited and taught in the UK, Europe, Australia, USA, Singapore and Japan.
+Her artwork and an archive of her advocacy for skin picking is held by the Wellcome Collection.
+She has been an artist affiliated with the Bethlem Gallery since 2013.

 Before the Covid-19 pandemic, she gave away more than 18,000 free #CompulsiveCharcoal newspaper drawings to commuters on public transport in London, New York, San Francisco, Singapore, Cologne and more.